 - Sword Cane: Erik has a whip which has a hidden knife in its handle.

 - That Man Is Dead: When (the past) Christine finds the sheets for Don Juan Triumphant with Erik's signature in his lair, Erik tells her that "That man... is long dead".

-- Truer To The Text: Shocking, we know, but this film is actually pretty faithful to the original novel.
+- Truer To The Text: Shocking, we know.
+Aside from the time travel, the deal with the devil and the flaying/harvesting of skin, this film is actually pretty faithful to the original novel in many respects.
 It features a lot of details that have often been left out of the various adaptations over the years, such as Erik playing the violin for Christine at Monsieur Daae's grave, the punjab lasso and the rat catcher.